juanlazarde/great-learning-mit/README.md

-# great-learning-mit
-Tools from the Great Learning MIT AI/ML course
+# Tools from the Great Learning MIT AI/ML course
+Creating and collecting tools that can be used alongside the course.
+Let me knof if you have any input.